Debt Increases Risk and is Like a “Negative Bond”

 Assume Negative Returns Start Early

 Well, this looks different!
 Debt increases risk and return, thus improving outcomes.
+A mortgage is a negative bond!

 When you add in a early poor returns, a mortgage beats paying cash!
 Again, all of the first bars in the pairs represent having a mortgage with the calculated asset allocation, and the second bar of the pair represents no mortgage.
 The bar graphs make the returns look remarkably different, but when calculated, the actual difference is just 5-6% increase over the 30 years.